-The U3A is a "self help" community of people who get together to develop their interests or further their knowledge by forming small, friendly interest groups of like-minded individuals.
-Although we encourage life-long learning there is no formal tuition and we have groups for walking and other social activities too.
-All groups are set up and run by our members for our members.
+U3A is a community of people from diverse backgrounds who get together to develop their interests or further their knowledge by forming small, friendly interest groups of like-minded individuals in a welcoming, social environment.
+We encourage life-long learning but there is no formal tuition: the emphasis is on shared learning and participation.
+We have groups for social and recreational activities too (see our Groups page).

 U3A stands for "University of the Third Age", but don't be put off by the title.
 We are not an academic institution and you don't need qualifications to be a member.
 There are no entrance exams, certificates or formal qualifications.
 We are here for enjoyment.